ArthurCh/ocp-on-azure/README.md

 **B] Tearing down the OpenShift CP cluster**

 After you are done using the OpenShift CP cluster, you can delete all Azure resources using Azure CLI or the [Azure Portal](https://portal.azure.com).
-Specify correct value for the Azure **Resource Group** in the delete command.
+To delete all Azure resources using Azure CLI, refer to the command below.
+Specify correct value for the Azure **Resource Group** name in the delete command.
 ```
-# Delete the resource group and all of associated resources.
+# Delete the resource group and all associated resources.
 $ az group delete --name <Resource Group name>
 ```